-The structural alerts (SAs) rulebase has recently been expanded with a large number of new SAs for nongenotoxic carcinogenicity and has been incorporated into the OECD QSAR Toolbox version 4.2.326 Additionally, the EPA has published a computer system, OncoLogic[TM], to evaluate chemicals for carcinogenic potential,327 and commercial options are also available, such as the Lhasa Carcinogenicity Database, MultiCASE, UL Cheminformatics, and Leadscope.
-Ultimately, the identification of DNA-reactive chemicals with the Ames test or genotoxic SAs can potentially be combined with the identification of non-genotoxic carcinogens using nongenotoxic SAs, leaving CTAs to model most of what is left unexplained in a WoE approach.
-There is an effort underway at the OECD level to generate an IATA for non-genotoxic carcinogens.328
+The structural alerts (SAs) rule base has recently been expanded with a large number of new SAs for non-genotoxic carcinogenicity and has been incorporated into the OECD QSAR Toolbox version 4.4.1.336 Additionally, the EPA has published a computer model, OncoLogicTM, to evaluate chemicals for carcinogenic potential,337 and commercial options are also available, such as the Lhasa Carcinogenicity Database, MultiCASE, UL Cheminformatics, and Leadscope.
+Ultimately, the identification of DNA-reactive chemicals with the Ames test or genotoxic SAs can potentially be combined with the identification of non-genotoxic carcinogens using non-genotoxic SAs, leaving CTAs to model most of what is left unexplained in a WoE approach.
+There is an expert group at the OECD working to generate an IATA for non-genotoxic carcinogens.338